ignaciomedinar/meetup_assignment/README.md

 Follow these steps to set up and run the project locally with your own Databricks environment:

+Note: This project was developed using Windows Subsistem for Linux (WSL)

 ### 1. Clone the Repository

 ```bash